jannikmi/extremitypathfinder/CONTRIBUTING.rst

        $ pip install tox
        $ tox

-   The ``tox.ini`` file defines a large number of test environments, for different Python etc., plus for checking codestyle.
-During development of a feature/fix, you'll probably want to run just one plus the relevant codestyle:
+   The tox configuration in ``pyproject.toml`` tests Python 3.10–3.14 with minimum and latest dependencies, with and without Numba.
+During development, select a single environment:

    .. code-block:: sh

-       $ tox -e codestyle
+       $ tox -e py312-numba

 * Commit your changes and push your branch to GitHub: